SubjectsSubjects(version: 922)

 Interchangeability : B251001, N251005

-Laboratory course complements the subject Fuel Analysis (B215003).
-The aim of the course is to teach students to determine different properties of solid, liquid and gaseous fuels.
-The course starts in the third week of semester.
+The aim of the course is to teach students to determine basic physical and chemical properties of solid, liquid and gaseous fuels.

 1. Distillation test and flash point of fuels.

-6. Determination of paramethers of heavy fuel oils.
+6. Determination of parameters of heavy heating oils.

-8. Determination of water, ash a volatile combustibles in coal.
+9. Determination of water, ash, and volatile combustibles in solid fuels

-9. Determination of sulfur content in coal by Eschke method.
+10. Determination of sulfur in coal by the Eschke method.

-The condition for completion of the course is the successful completion of all prescribed laboratory works.
-The overall mark is obtained as the arithmetic mean of the marks for each laboratory work.
-In the assessment of each laboratory work, following criteria are taken into account: the student's initial knowledge of the theoretical background of the work and work procedure verified by an initial examination, own work and the quality of the laboratory protocol.
+The condition for completing the course is the successful completion of all prescribed laboratory works.
+The total mark is obtained as an arithmetic average of marks for individual laboratory works.
+The grade for the laboratory work is obtained as the arithmetic average of the partial grades for (i) the initial examination of the theory and the actual laboratory work procedure, (ii) the experimental work itself, and (iii) the quality of the laboratory protocol processing.

 VŠCHT Praha